JacoboLansac/audits/solo/soar-review.md

 This is generally bad practice and heavily non-recommended as it is an open door for reentrancy attacks.
 The `nonReentrant` modifier only acts at a contract level, but if other functions read the state from this contract, it would be possible to perform a *cross-contract reentrancy* or a *read-only reentrancy*.

 Luckily, there is no such risk in this case, because the `rewardTokensLocked` is not used outside this contract.
-However, imagine a scenario in which other contract from the protocol read this variable for a critical calculation.
+However, imagine a scenario in which other contracts from the protocol read this variable for a critical calculation.
 It would be possible for the attacker to call `getReward()`, and in the external call made to `msg.sender`, he could make another call where `rewardTokensLocked` was read, **before the state was updated** in the last line of `getReward()`.

 #### Impact